NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/fetcher.md

 ```

 ### Asynchronous
-The fetcher runs using go functions which means it runs asynchronously.
-This allows the fetcher to fetch from multiple repositories at the same time greatly decreasing the total running time on fetch calls with many repositories.
+The fetcher runs using Go functions, meaning it runs asynchronously.
+This allows simultaneous fetching of files from multiple repositories, greatly decreasing the total running time on fetch calls with many repositories.

 ### Automatic Caching
 The fetcher caches fetched CSV files in a folder named `cache`.
 The caching works for any folder depth so long as a CSV file is present